jaywink/socialhome/docs/development.rst

     sudo apt install pandoc

-Then execute the following and copy the markdown version for pasting to GitHub releases or a Socialhome post:
+Then execute the following and copy the markdown version for pasting to Codeberg releases or a Socialhome post:

 ::